redpesk-common/canbus-binding/docs/3-Plugins.md

 # Generate your plugin

-To generate your plugin you'll have to use the low-level-can-generator.
+To generate your plugin you'll have to use the canbus-generator.
 Once you have installed the generator and wrote your json mapping file, simply use CMake to do it automatically (see [next section](#build-and-install-your-plugin)) or execute this command: